NCA SAFETY TIP LIBRARY

 Candle manufacturers routinely recommend trimming the wick to ¼ inch before and – if needed – when it gets too long while burning.

-So be sure to trim the wick each time before burning and to discard any burnt wick pieces.
+Discard any burnt wick pieces after trimming.
 Don’t leave them in the candle, where they could result in secondary ignition.
-If you notice the wick is getting too long or the flame is getting too high, blow out your candle, let it cool, trim the wick and then relight.
+If you notice the wick is getting too long or the flame is getting too high, blow out your candle, let it cool for a couple hours, trim the wick and then relight.

-And last but not least…. always read the fire-safety warning label on your candle, and follow the manufacturer’s use instructions.
-They’re provided to make sure you have a safe and enjoyable experience when burning candles.
+Always read the fire-safety warning label on your candle, and follow the manufacturer’s instructions.
+These instructions are provided to make sure you have a safe and enjoyable experience when burning candles.

 CANDLE SAFETY TIP: Flames

 Candle flames are the source of heat and light.
 For safety, candle flames should be three inches or less, and should never be found anywhere other than the original wick or wicks.
-Never handle or move a lit candle (Flame is HOT!), and always extinguish flames according to the candle maker’s instructions.
-The candle flame should not touch any container or accessory material that is not designed for direct flame contact.
+Never handle or move a lit candle – the flame and wax are hot.
+Extinguish flames by using a candle snuffer to prevent blowing hot wax.
+Never use water to extinguish a candle flame.
+The water can cause the hot wax to splatter and burn you.

 CANDLE SAFETY TIP: Candle Tunneling

-• Avoid short burns.
-If you light your candle for brief periods only, the wax is not able to melt completely.
-Always follow the manufacturer’s instructions, and never burn candles unattended.
+• Always follow the manufacturer’s instructions, and never burn candles unattended.

 • Don’t touch!
 Pushing the wax down into a hot candle puts you at risk of skin burns, and shortens the length of exposed wick.
 This can actually result in more wax remaining in the next burn.